Next Generation Internship Program

 - Homeland Security Research: HSAC develops partnerships with researchers that specialize in homeland security, public safety, and the assessment of individual and region-wide preparedness.

-- HSAC Research Library: All research will be made available to the public via the “HSAC Research Library” on our website.
+- HSAC Research Library: All research will be made available to the public online via the “HSAC Research Library”.

 REGIONAL EMERGENCY MANAGEMENT Exercise Program

 Coordinate and host regional emergency management exercises

 HSAC hosts small-scale exercises to provide training, tools, and resources for the private and public sectors, allowing for measurement, assessment, and testing of emergency plans.